Los

 Bidding at the auction will be online only.

-We offer in house shipping to worldwide destinations.
+We offer an in-house shipping service to worldwide destinations.

 AGB